JusMave/Cognitive-Used-Car-Price-Evaluation/README.md

-This is a cognitive used car price evaluation system.
+This is a cognitive used car price evaluation system made by cognitive computing concepts and data mining techniques.

 ## Input Data
   It can accept natural language input and normal car technical terms input.